15 facts about financial aid eligibility

 4. If you’re a parent who is close to retirement, you might want to consider holding off for a few more years

-• Any liquid assets will be counted against your EFC, even those intended for a parent’s retirement.
+• Any liquid assets will be counted against your SAI, even those intended for a parent’s retirement.

 • This includes the sale of a home, inheritance and even company retirement perks such as vested stock options.